jonnyzzz/TeamCity.Node/README.md

 In this sample you will find
 =============================
-- TeamCity server plugin
+- TeamCity server-side only plugin
-- With `teamcity-plugin.xml`
 - Plugin version will be patched if building with IDEA build runner in TeamCity
 - Run configuration to run/debug plugin under TeamCity (use `http://localhost:8111/bs`)
-- One jar containing
+- Two jars containing:
 -- server plugin classes
 -- server plugin web resources (with pre-configured IDEA settings to support references to TeamCity)
 - Uses `$TeamCityDistribution$` IDEA path variable as path to TeamCity home (unpacked .tar.gz or .exe distribution)